-A warehouse is one of the most dangerous places to work.
+A distribution center can be one of the most dangerous places to work.
 In fact, the warehousing industry sustains a high number of fatalities every year.

 But those statistics can be drastically reduced just by following some simple safety advice.
-Here are some safety tips for working in a warehouse.
+Here are some safety tips for working in a distribution center.

-These helpful tips from will keep you and your employees safe:
+Helpful tips to keep you and your people safe:

 - All areas should be kept clean and free of debris.

 - Treat aisles the same way you would a busy street.
 Look both ways and always stay alert when crossing or going around corners.

 - Never attempt to operate any machinery without the proper training.